skriptonast/rsschool-cv/cv.md

 ## **About me**
 #### I'm a communicative and kind human.
-Today I learn web programming by myself and I hope in future I'll become a real programmist.
+Today I learn web programming by myself and I hope in future I'll become a real programmer.

 ## **Skills**